Biotechnology Graduate Assistantships

 - Have completed all prerequisite requirements.

-- Be admitted to the UT Health graduate degree program in Biotechnology (clear or provisional admission as defined in UTHSCT Graduate Bulletin).
+- Be admitted to the UT Health graduate degree program in Biotechnology (clear or provisional admission as defined in HSC Graduate Bulletin).

 - Be enrolled at least as a full-time graduate student (9 hours of graduate course work in the fall or spring semesters or be conducting thesis research as their primary activity).